Most seniors spend a lifetime building a home, savings, and a family legacy. One unplanned health event can put all of that at risk.

 Nursing home costs in Northern Virginia, suburban Maryland, and Washington, DC, can exceed $16,000 per month.
 Without a plan, a single long-term care stay can wipe out a lifetime of savings within two to three years.

 Our Medicaid Planning strategies help seniors qualify for benefits while protecting the home and savings the family has worked a lifetime to build.
-We handle both proactive planning and crisis Medicaid Planning when a loved one is already in a facility.
+We handle both proactive Medicaid planning and crisis Medicaid Planning when a loved one is already receiving, or close to receiving, the nursing home level of care, whether at home or in a nursing home.
+We also help clients with proactive long-term care planning through Evan Farr’s financial services company, Lifecare Financial Services, which specializes in financial and insurance solutions related to estate planning and elder law, tailored to your financial peace of mind and long-term security.

 Veterans Aid and Attendance Planning

-Many senior veterans and surviving spouses qualify for Veterans Aid and Attendance benefits but never apply.
-The paperwork is long, the rules on income and assets are strict, and one small mistake can cause a denial.
+Many senior veterans and surviving spouses qualify for Veterans Aid and Attendance benefits but never apply, often because they are not aware of the benefit.
+Additionally, the paperwork is long, the rules on income and assets are strict, and one small mistake can cause a denial.

-Our attorneys help eligible families access this tax-free monthly income to pay for home care, assisted living, or nursing care.
-Aid and Attendance benefits are often the difference between staying at home with help and being forced into a facility too soon.
+Our attorneys help eligible families access this tax-free monthly income benefit to help pay for home care, assisted living, or nursing care.
+Aid and Attendance benefits are often the difference between staying at home with help versus being forced into a facility too soon, and can also allow someone to remain in an assisted living facility longer so they don’t wind up forced to go into a nursing home.

 Special Needs Planning for Adult Dependents